GutD0103/Irrigation-System/server/README.md

 # API Documentation

 ## Overview
-This API provides endpoints for managing tasks related to streaming, such as retrieving video files, setting stream keys, scheduling live streams, and managing scheduled tasks.
+This API provides endpoints for managing tasks related to irrigation system

 ## Install